-I am an assistant professor of sociology at the University of Oregon.
+I am an associate professor of sociology at the University of Oregon.
 My work examines race, gender, and reproduction.
 I am particularly interested in social cognition and the consequences of meaning-making for sexual and reproductive behavior.
 My research agenda centers projects that interrogate how everyday cultural constructions shape family processes, particularly at the nexus between embodiment and biomedical technologies.

 I currently have three major projects—a book on reproductive justice and the gendered politics of pregnancy prevention (published with UC Press in August 2021), a project on the social construction of sex, and a project on family planning paradigms.
 I am centrally concerned with the intersection between the biological and the social in sex and fertility.